AntCPLab/OpenCoral/doc/troubleshooting.rst

 Connection failures
 ~~~~~~~~~~~~~~~~~~~

-MP-SPDZ requires at least one TCP port per party to be open to other
+MP-SPDZ requires one TCP port per party to be open to other
 parties.
-In the default setting, it's 4999 and 5000 on party 0, and
+In the default setting, it's 5000 on party 0, and
 5001 on party 1 etc. You change change the base port (5000) using
 ``--portnumbase`` and individual ports for parties using
 ``--my-port``.
 The scripts in use a random base port number, which you